-A few hours out of Pittsburgh, sits West Virginia.
-I have passed Harper’s Ferry so many times and always wanted to stop, but never did.
-I changed all that and took quick one day, overnight trip to Harper’s Ferry, West Virginia.
+A few hours out of Pittsburgh sits West Virginia.
+I have passed Harpers Ferry so many times and always wanted to stop, but never did.
+I changed all that and took a quick one day, overnight trip to Harpers Ferry, West Virginia.

-Harper’s Ferry is located where the Shenandoah and Potomac rivers meet.
+Harpers Ferry is located where the Shenandoah and Potomac rivers meet.
+Also, there is no ” ‘ ” in the word Harpers.
 It’s about a 3 1/2 hour drive from Pittsburgh, PA., 1 hour from Baltimore, Maryland and 1 hour and 15 minutes from DC.

 Persevering the weather, was not a mistake, however, it was a very difficult drive.
 Once we got through the first few hours, the rain began to let up.

-Thankful for the better conditions, I made up for lost time and we arrived about an hour later than I wanted to.
-When you see the dismal beginning pictures at the train station, to the end of our day, and the one below, you will see how gorgeous the area is.
+Thankful for the better conditions, I made up for the lost time and we arrived about an hour later than I wanted to.
+Keep scrolling down because you will see how our day started at the train station.

-Admittedly it is better to know something about the area before you go so you can gain maximum exposure to the area and understand it, but having a personal crisis going on in my life at the same time of the trip did not allow for prep.
+Admittedly it is better to know something about the area before you go so you can gain maximum exposure to the area and understand it.
+However, I had a small crisis going on in our family and the trip crept up on me.
+That said, my timing did not allow for prep.